jones58/LondonBrutalistMap/README.md

   - Fix the game so it works - commented out in header atm.
   - add more steps to game - atm just says correct or incorrect.
 Score counter etc. Add places already got right to local storage.
 - Index page

   - Instead of get directions link, have view on map which takes to map page.
-  - filter to see ones you've visited / unvisited
+  - filter to see ones you've visited / unvisited OR show just visited and then click show more option.

+- Contact page
   - back to top floating button